esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 In turn, this helps improve the ranking of the software in the search results:
 **better metadata means better ranking**.

-> Community registries are like yellow pages for software.
+> ## Community registries are like yellow pages for software
+>
+> For others to make use of your work, they need to be able to find it first.
 {: .callout}

 ## How to choose a software registry

 Community registries come in many flavors.

-> Let's think about:
+Choosing a software registry that is best suited for your needs can be tricky.
+Here some tips:

+- Think about:

+  - How much traffic does the community registry get?
+  - Is the community registry targeting the audience we are trying to reach?
+  - What metadata does the community registry offer?
+- Ask your colleagues which registries they would use if they were looking for software like yours.
+- See a list of research software registries [here](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-).

+> ## Find metadata
 >
-> - How much traffic does the community registry get?
-> - Is the community registry targeting the audience we are trying to reach?
-> - What metadata does the community registry offer?
-{: .discussion}

 > Metadata is sometimes described in the documentation of the registry.
 > It is also possible to get them by installing a tool like the
 > [OpenLink Structured Data Sniffer](http://osds.openlinksw.com/).